khaledheid/CoffeeMachine/README.md

 ## About:

-This is simple Java program represents the coffee machine.
+This is a simple Java program represents the coffee machine.

 ## Description: